-\West Bend is the standard LTRMP bait, Mercer is the prospective replacement bait being tested
+West Bend is the standard LTRMP bait, Mercer is the prospective replacement bait being tested

-Paired two-way t-tests failed to reject a null hypothesis of "no mean difference" between paired baits in Pool 8 (t-statistic = -0.28; 29 degrees of freedom; p=0.78) and Open River (t-statistic = 1.03; 40 degrees of freedom; p=0.31).
-Post-hoc estimates of power to detect mean differences were marginally lower than planned in the Pool 8 trials (Beta = 0.72), yet were sufficient to draw a strong conclusion of no difference in mean channel catfish CPUE between bait types in Pool 8.
-In the Open River, post-hoc estimation of power to detect mean differences was rather poor (Beta = 0.17).
+Paired two-way t-tests failed to reject a null hypothesis of "no mean difference" between paired baits in each of Pool 8 (t-stat = -0.28; 29 degrees of freedom; p=0.78), and Open River (t-stat = 1.03; 40 degrees of freedom; p=0.31) in the 2012-2013 study.
+Post-hoc estimates of power to detect mean differences were marginally lower than planned in the Pool 8 trials (Beta = 0.72), yet remained reasonably sufficient to draw a strong conclusion of no difference in mean channel catfish CPUE between bait types in the Pool 8 study locale.
+Alternately, post-hoc estimation of power to detect mean differences in the Open River locale was rather poor (Beta = 0.17).

 Hydrology during the 2012 assessment period was unusual, and outside the range typically observed since 1993, when LTRMP began statistical sampling.
 A pronounced drought was experienced throughout the study basin in 2012.
-The 2012 drought affected not only prescribed sample allocations for the study (most so in Open River; Table 3), but also field logistics in placing nets according to LTRMP standard protocols (Gutreuter et al. 1995).
-This was particularly true in the Open River reach where decades of channel incision and levee development result in lower stages at low flows (Pinter et al. 2008), complicating net placements on shore slopes at low flows (Joe Ridings, Missouri Department of Conservation, Big Rivers and Wetlands Field Station, Jackson, Missouri, personal communication).
-Midstudy, additional sampling sites were generated, because all primary and alternate sites were either sampled or unable to be sampled.
+The 2012 drought affected not only prescribed sample allocations for the study (most so in Open River; Table 3), but also field logistics in placing nets according to LTRMP standard protocols (Gutreuter et al., 1995), particularly so in the Open River reach where decades of channel incision and levee development result in lower stages at low flows (Pinter et al., 2008), complicating net placements on shore slopes at low flows (Joe Ridings, Missouri Department of

+Conservation, Big Rivers and Wetlands Field Station, Jackson, Missouri, personal communication).
+Midstudy, additional alternative stratified random sampling site were generated, because all primary and alternate sites were either sampled or deemed not able to be sampled.
 This was a historically unique occurrence in the LTRMP fish component.
-Accordingly, the Open River study site achieved only 41 of the 49 samples in the full study allocation; a 16% loss.
+Accordingly, the Open River study site was unable to achieve the full study design sampling allocation (design required 49 samples, only 41 achieved; 16% loss of intended samples) in 2012-2013.